aross-sermons/mavlink/README.md

-# Simulation Usage and Notes
+# Drone Simulation Usage and Notes
 ### Working Environment
 **Requirements**
 - Python2.7 running on a Linux-based machine.
 This project uses WSL with Ubuntu.